-The fashion industry is facing a wave of legislation.
-In the next five years, ambitious lawmakers in the EU, U.S. and UK will require fashion companies to track, measure and report on a wide range of social and environmental issues, from forced labor to deforestation and beyond.
-For TrusTrace's Traceability Roadmap, we spoke to Baptiste Carriere-Pradal, Chair of Policy Hub and co-founder of 2BPolicy, who shared his advice and insights into the legislative landscape to help fashion companies stay one step ahead of incoming laws.
+The fashion industry is facing a wave of legislation that mandates traceability in supply chains.
+In the next five years, ambitious lawmakers in the European Union (EU), U.S. and UK will require fashion companies to track, measure and report on a wide range of social and environmental issues, from forced labor to deforestation and beyond.
+We spoke to Baptiste Carriere-Pradal, Chair of Policy Hub and co-founder of 2BPolicy, who shared his advice and insights into the legislative landscape to help fashion companies stay one step ahead of incoming laws.
+Check out the Traceability Roadmap for the full interview.

 “Too many brands wait until the ink is dry on regulations before they do anything, and that’s where the problem lies,” he says.
 “Very few brands want to anticipate regulations, but we can already anticipate the majority of the data points that they need to capture.”

-Some industries face one major challenge — the aviation industry is primarily concerned with decarbonization, for example — but fashion faces a variety of issues.
+Some industries face one major challenge — the aviation industry is primarily concerned with decarbonization, for example — but fashion faces a variety of issues including transparency and traceability of supply chains.

 “While talking to major brands, many of them are members of tens or hundreds of initiatives focusing on forced labor, child labor, living wages, health and safety, carbon, water, ocean waste plastics, you name it,” says Carriere-Pradal.
 “This is an industry that has so many challenges to tackle with so few means.
 The reality is however that with the available means and time, we won’t be able to solve everything in the next 5 to 10 years.
 We need to prioritize, then brands should have a phased approach to data collection depending on identified risks and legislation.”

-While some of these requirements won’t be implemented for a few years, Carriere-Pradal says that brands should start collecting a wide range of information from suppliers now to anticipate future regulations.
+While some of these requirements won’t be implemented for a few years, Carriere-Pradal says that brands should start collecting a wide range of information from suppliers now to anticipate future regulations including the mandate of traceability in supply chains.
 “It’s easier to gather a lot of primary data and then you can improve over time,” he says.
 “The issue here is that if you’re too selective, you might have blind spots.”

 He believes that brands must invest heavily in building robust sustainability teams staffed with experts who have the budget and support from key stakeholders to make rapid progress.
 “In the past and still today, sustainability teams are a ‘nice to have’ for many brands.